unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 {{% col %}}

 ### Docker Swarm
-- makes use of the docker ecosystem:
+- makes use of the Docker ecosystem:
   - it does not support other container runtimes,
-  - relies on docker primitives to be used to manage the environment.
+  - relies on Docker primitives to manage the environment.
 - the environment is managed through the `docker-compose.yml` file.

 ### Example with a Docker Stack: